Are you’re looking to add that little bit of extravagance with a large dose of class?

 Typically consisting of horizontal planks of wood, Pergola roofs are most commonly flat and open.

 It’s not unusual to house a hot tub in one of these types of structures but you must ensure that it’s done by professionals.
-I actually own one of these pergoals (not the one in the picture) and have a hot tub plumbed in and mine was done by Adept Plumbing in Cheltenham Town.
+I actually own one of these pergolas (not the one in the picture) and have a hot tub plumbed in.

 Sometimes its just nice to pay extra knowing that something is going to be done properly rather than having to figure it out for myself.